pbv-public/firestore-orm/README.md

 const key = RaceResult.key({ runnerName: 'Mel', raceID: 123 })
 expect(key.Cls).toBe(RaceResult)
 expect(key.encodedKeys._id).toBe('123\0Mel')

-// the encoded sort key, if any, will be stored in the _sk attribute
 ```

 For this reason, string values cannot contain the null character.
 If you need